 Signs and symptoms that someone may be suffering from heroin addiction

-It can be difficult to recognize and identify some typical signs of heroin addiction, as a heroin user will typically try and hide their habits away from loved ones.
-However, the usual indicators that someone is struggling with heroin addiction include:
+It can be difficult to recognize and identify some typical signs of heroin addiction, as heroin users will typically try to hide their habits from loved ones.
+However, the usual indicators that someone is struggling with heroin addiction include the following:

 - The individual has noticeable puncture marks on their skin or infected abscesses

-- The individual has appeared to abandon their appearance; not washing or cutting their hair, not washing, wearing dirty clothes etc.
+- The individual neglects their appearance: not washing or cutting their hair, not washing their body, wearing dirty clothes, etc.

-- The individual often appears distracted, distant with a glazed expression
+- The individual often appears distracted or distant with a glazed expression

 - The individual has unpredictable and rapid mood swings, which appear exacerbated if the person is unable to access or use heroin

-- The individual has no motivation, and may abandon employment, relationship or family commitments with no explanation or attempt to reschedule; often resulting in severed relationships, unemployment or dropping out of education
+- The individual has no motivation and may abandon employment, relationships, or family commitments with no explanation or attempt to reschedule, often resulting in severed relationships, unemployment, or dropping out of education

 Recovery treatment available for heroin addiction

-At Beachcomber, we understand that seeking help for heroin addiction is a huge and often daunting step.
-We treat each person seeking treatment with compassion, respect and confidentiality, regardless of their background.
+At The Beachcomber, we understand that seeking help for heroin addiction is a huge and often daunting step.
+We treat each person seeking treatment with compassion, respect, and confidentiality, regardless of their background.

 Once this has been completed, there is a wide range of treatment options available.
-Beachcomber does not believe in rigid, restrictive treatment for heroin addiction and so are proud to offer a variety of traditional and contemporary treatment options.
+The Beachcomber does not believe in rigid, restrictive treatment for heroin addiction and is proud to offer various traditional and contemporary treatment options.

 The full list of treatment options includes: